ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 (🌧︎: Involves an accepted GitHub Pull Request or other significant assistance from the community.
 Thanks for your help!)

+**3.8.0**

+- Balance pass:
+	- Celestial Gambit:
+		- Partial rework.
+			- No longer debuffs health nor prevents jumping.
+			- Now gradually removes bonus items from the teleporter pool and gives them to enemies while the player carrying Celestial Gambit remains in midair.
+After 20 seconds of airtime (configurable), all bonus items will have been given to enemies.
+			- The more stacks of Celestial Gambit an airborne player has, the faster bonus items will be given to enemies.
+- Fixed Kintsugi not counting itself as a valid item.
+- Fixed Kintsugi granting 1/100 of the intended armor and crit chance bonuses.
+- Kintsugi now uses internal item names by default, but may also accept name tokens if prefixed with "@".

 **3.7.0** *The Doozy of a Balance Pass Update*

 - 1 Balance Pass, Doozy of a: